 Solar energy continues to increase in popularity for residential homeowners and businesses alike.
 Significant solar energy collection systems now power solar turbines to create impressive power sources in the US and worldwide.

 Solar solutions provide emission-free, renewable sources of power, with their popularity also continuing to drive costs down.
-Solar power can also work hand in hand with other clean initiatives, such as the development of solar-powered charging stations for electric vehicles.
+Solar power can also work for hand in hand with other clean initiatives, such as the development of solar-powered charging stations for electric vehicles.

 As the industry matures and meets the demand for qualified engineers and technicians, solar power plants and solar panels will generate an ever-increasing percentage of the world’s power needs.